keras-team/keras/docs/templates/datasets.md

 This dataset is taken from the StatLib library which is maintained at Carnegie Mellon University.

-Dataset 404 with 13 attributes of houses at different locations around the Boston suburbs in the late 1970s training data, targets ar the median values of the houses at a location (in k$), and 102 test data.
+Dataset 404 with 13 attributes of houses at different locations around the Boston suburbs in the late 1970s training data, targets are the median values of the houses at a location (in k$), and 102 test data.

 ### Usage: